vmiklos/vmiklos.github.com/2025/sw-interdependent-redline-improvements4.md

 Usually this is what you mean, but what if you want to work on the formatting at the top, directly?
-You can now open the Manage Changes dialog using the Manage button on the Review tab of the notebookbar and if you go to the formatting change row of the dialog, then pressing Accept there will accept the format change, not the insert or delete change.
+You can now open the Manage Changes dialog using the Manage button on the Review tab of the notebookbar and if you go to the formatting change row of the dialog, then pressing Accept there will accept the formatting change, not the insert or delete change.
 This is possible, because the dialog gives you a way to precisely select which tracked change you want to work with, even if a specific cursor position has multiple tracked changes.

 ## Results so far

-Here is a sample `ins-then-format.docx` document from the core.git testcases, the baseline has an insertion, and part of that is covered by an additional format change on top:
+Here is a sample `ins-then-format.docx` document from the core.git testcases, the baseline has an insertion, and part of that is covered by an additional formatting change on top:

 [![Interdependent tracked change: baseline](https://share.vmiklos.hu/blog/sw-interdependent-redline-improvements4/baseline.png)](https://share.vmiklos.hu/blog/sw-interdependent-redline-improvements4/baseline.png)